Updated on February 16, 2017

 “The acquisition of the Vixen intellectual property and the licensed JAKPharm and Key Organics compounds solidifies Aclaris’ presence in the JAK inhibitor space and allows us to broaden our focus in hair loss to include androgenetic alopecia, often referred to as female or male pattern baldness,”

 Looking Ahead: Here is a view at Aclaris’ pipeline page which shows two products for alopecia areata currently.
 One is by oral administration and one by topical.
 I believe the pipeline will be updated with a slot for androgenetic alopecia very soon.
 Yes, these drugs will still have to go through clinical trials in order to be approved as a hair growth treatment.
-Angela Christiano did mention that she thought there might need to be a high concentration of JAK inhibitors around the hair follicle in order to induce hair growth cycling.
+Angela Christiano did mention that she thought there might need to be a high concentration of JAK inhibitors around the hair follicle in order to induce hair growth cycling in non-areata related cases.
 That leads me to believe that there is a specific formula being developed to penetrate the skin and get deep into the hair follicle.
-I’m not sure whether that would be difficult to recreate for those looking to use JAK inhibitors off label topically.

 This is great news.
 Be happy. 🙂